Auto Grad Functions

 Learning to Rank (LTR)

-LTR Loss function [5] is to learn an objective function that ranks a pool of feasible solutions correctly.
-LTR methods assign scores to the disparate solutions in pool, then establish surrogate loss functions predicated on these scores with the intention of ranking the optimal solution best.
+LTR [5] learns an objective function that correctly ranks a pool of feasible solutions.
+LTR methods assign scores to solutions and define surrogate losses that encourage ranking the optimal solution highest.

 class pyepo.func.pointwiseLTR(optmodel, processes=1, solve_ratio=1, reduction='mean', dataset=None)